Publius Petronius Turpilianus: Governor of Britannia (61-63)

-He was consul in 61, but in the second half of that year he laid down that office and was appointed governor of Roman Britain, replacing Gaius Suetonius Paulinus who had been removed from office in the wake of the rebellion of Boudica.
+In the second half of 61, he quit his office as consul due to the revolt of the Iceni in Britain.
+He was appointed Governor of Roman Britain, replacing Gaius Suetonius Paulinus who had been removed from office in the wake of the rebellion of Boudica.
 In contrast to Suetonius's punitive measures, Petronius took a conciliatory approach, and conducted few military operations.
-In 63 he was replaced by Marcus Trebellius Maximus, and was appointed curator aquarum (superintendent of aqueducts) in Rome.